ministryofjustice/feature-flags-with-pulumi/README.md

 However I thought it was easier to switch between directories instead of switching between commits.

-In the repo the feature flags are defined in the pulumi stack [config](https://www.pulumi.com/docs/intro/concepts/config/) files `Pulumi.<stack-name>.yml`.
-The feature flags are stored in a distinct dictionary under feature_flags.
+In the repo feature flags are defined in the pulumi stack [config](https://www.pulumi.com/docs/intro/concepts/config/) files `Pulumi.<stack-name>.yml`.
+Feature flags are stored in a distinct dictionary under feature_flags.
 This means all feature flags are stored in one location per stack and can be tracked more easily.
-The feature flags are disabled by default to make sure the features are not deployed to `prod` by mistake.
+Feature flags are assumed to be disabled by default to make sure features are not deployed to `prod` by mistake.

 ## Explanation